 Assistant Director’s statement

-Public Record Office Victoria (PROV) is committed to providing modern, well-equipped and resource-rich client-facing services at its locations in North Melbourne and Ballarat.
+Public Record Office Victoria (PROV) is committed to providing modern, well-equipped and resource-rich client-facing services at our locations in North Melbourne and Ballarat.
 This service charter supports that commitment by providing clarity and guidance for PROV staff and clients on the range of services that we provide.
 It explains those services and also outlines how a researcher or other client can maximise the usefulness of a visit to a PROV Reading Room via prior preparation.

 By following this charter, we aim to deliver a consistent, excellent service to support all clients in the enjoyment of their research experience.